dimanikulin/dimanikulin/AIForSWArchitects_en.md

 TBD iterative process.

 Can make mistakes as all AI and human.
-So you need to review the output.
+So you need to review the output

+I used Draw.IO to draw diargams from PlantUML generated

 <img src="./Images/TBD.jpg" alt="TBD" />